Buyer Agency Compensation Explained

 Get a commission rebate

 A home buyer rebate is the simplest and most effective strategy buyers can use to get extra money in the home-buying process.
-After the closing and ownership transfer, your agent pays you a part of the commission as a rebate.
+After closing, your agent pays you a portion of their commission.

 However, also keep in mind that this practice is prohibited in some states (a restriction some experts may view as anti-competitive and unfavorable to consumers).